Mr-Ashish/HiringApp/SETUP_NOTES.md

 - CRUD logic for clients implemented (API + UI)
 - Dashboard page scaffolded with new layout

+## Major Refactors & Improvements (May 13, 2025)

+### 1. Unified Requirements/Mandates Workflow

+- All references to "mandates" have been renamed to "requirements" for consistency across UI, navigation, and API routes.
+- The `/requirements` workflow now includes list, detail, and multi-tabbed create/edit forms.
+- API endpoints are now `/api/requirements` and `/api/requirements/[id]` (Prisma model remains `mandate`).
+- Old mandates files and routes have been removed to avoid duplication.

+### 2. Beautiful, Consistent Form Inputs

+- Created `StyledInput`, `StyledSelect`, and `StyledTextarea` React components for all forms.
+- All input, select, and textarea fields in the requirements workflow now use these components for a modern, accessible, and visually appealing look (subtle gray background, border, shadow, smooth transitions).
+- These components are reusable and should be used in all new forms for consistency.

+### 3. UI/UX Enhancements

+- Requirements form is multi-tabbed, with each section clearly separated.
+- All form fields are now visually distinct, even when not focused.
+- Layout and navigation updated to reflect the requirements-first workflow.

 ## Steps to Debug and Fix

 ### 1. Prisma Schema & Database